-In 1970, the United States Environmental Protection Agency (EPA) established the Federal law known as the Clean Air Act (CAA) to better control hazardous air emissions and reduce the amount of harmful pollutants expelled into the air.
+Congress passed the Clean Air Act in 1970, and amended it in 1977 and 1990 to better control hazardous air emissions and reduce the amount of harmful pollutants expelled into the air.
 The US EPA is responsible for protecting the public and the environment by establishing standards such as the CAA aimed at reducing pollutant emissions.
 Additionally, the EPA also established the National Ambient Air Quality Standards (NAAQS) that require facility managers to always be aware of their facility's compliance status with Federal air quality regulations.